This post was originally published on December 03, 2020, and has since been updated for relevancy and accuracy.

 ‘Tis the season for cybercriminals to launch email phishing scams as they seek to take advantage of online shoppers for their own personal gain.

 Since the pandemic started, online shopping has become more of a necessity than a luxury.
 In fact, according to Deloitte’s annual holiday retail forecast, 63% of consumers plan to shop online.
 And with COVID cases seeing a surge along with the flu and RSV across major cities, many more consumers could decide to shop online.

-From a cybersecurity perspective, this surge of online shopping is certain to translate into opportunity for phishers - who never miss out on an occasion to prey on unsuspecting consumers with various types of email phishing techniques.
+From a cybersecurity perspective, this allows bad actors the opportunity to prey on unsuspecting consumers with various types of email phishing techniques.

 To better protect shoppers from these threats, IRONSCALES compiled the top 5 phishing scams to watch out for this holiday season.